-Here’s an overview of popular tech tools you might want to consider to improve efficiency and make your life a little easier.
+Here’s an overview of popular tech tools to consider integrating to improve efficiency and make life a little easier.

 Streamline the front of house